-The nearest airport is the Kempegowda International Airport (BLR) at a distance of 110 km from Bheemeshwari.
+The nearest airport is the Kempegowda International Airport (BLR), which is 110 km away from Bheemeshwari.
 You can take a cab or bus to Bheemeshwari.

 Bus services are available from most nearby cities and towns in South India to Bheemeshwari.
 If you’re travelling from Bangalore, you can take the route via Kanakapura and Sathanur.

-The closest railway station to Bheemeshwari is in Bangalore.
-The railway station is located at a distance of 100 km.
+The closest railway connection to Bheemeshwari is from Bangalore.
+The railway station in Bangalore is located at a distance of 100 km from Bheemeshwari.
 Once you arrive, you can take a cab or bus to Bheemeshwari.

-KSRTC buses are available for local transport here.
-Taxis can also be hired for private tours.
+KSRTC buses are available for local transport to and from Bheemeshwari.
+Taxis from in and around Mandya district or Bangalore can also be hired for private tours.

 Natural Places To Experience In Bheemeshwari

-Flowing at a calm pace in Bheemeshwari Adventure and Nature Camp, the river Kaveri’s course includes waterfalls, dense forests, gorges, and more.
+Flowing at a calm pace in Bheemeshwari Adventure and Nature Camp, the course of river Cauvery includes waterfalls, dense forests, gorges, and more.
 There are unique tree species with aerial roots that form a contiguous vegetative belt along the bed of the majestic river.
-Fringed by the dense Kollegal and Muthathi forests, the terrain here is picturesque and verdant, especially when drenched by the rains.
+Fringed by the dense Kollegal and Muthathi forests, Bheemeshwari is one of the most picturesque and verdant places of Karnataka, especially when drenched by the rains.

 1. Shivanasamudra Falls

 Situated at a distance of 140 km from Bheemeshwari Adventure and Nature Camp, is the majestic Shivanasamudra falls.
-It literally translates to ‘Shiva’s Sea’, and is one of the most popular tourist hotspots.
+It literally translates to ‘Shiva’s Sea’, and is one of the most popular tourist hotspots of Bheemeswari and of Karnataka.
 This magnificent waterfall must be visited between August to October, the peak season.
-Flowing from a height of 90 metres, the river Kaveri gets divided into two segments, Gangachukki and Bharachukki, which are collectively called as Shivanasamudra Falls.
+Flowing from a height of 90 metres, river Kaveri gets divided into two segments, Gangachukki and Bharachukki, which are collectively called as Shivanasamudra Falls.
 Gaganachukki, dropping from a height of 90 metres, is a horsetail shaped waterfall and has two large parallel streams that cascade down from a height of over 320 feet through a rocky bed.
 Bharachukki, cascades over a height of 70 metres, forming several streams through the wide rocky formations.
 It’s situated at a distance of approximately one km from Gaganachukki.

 2. Shimshapura Falls

-Shimsha River is one of the tributaries of Kaveri.
+Shimsha River is one of the tributaries of river Cauvery.
 The watercourse flows through the Mandya district where the watercourse forms a waterfall at Shimshapura.
 On its way, the watercourse is joined by other small rivers, namely Mullahalla, Kanva, Hebbahalla, Chikkahole, Veeravaishnavi, and Kanihalla.
-With a distance of 106 kms from Bheemeshwari Adventure and Nature Camp, the Shimshapura falls is situated in Shimsha village of the Malavalli Taluk.
+With a distance of 106 km from Bheemeshwari Adventure and Nature Camp, the Shimshapura falls is situated in Shimsha village of the Malavalli Taluk.
 The waterfall is also the site for the Shimsha Hydroelectric Project.